sandeeppaulraj/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* P3.ipynb where initial prototyping was performed
+* P3_generator.ipynb which has the final model using fit generator
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md

 #### 2. Submission includes functional code

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5